hindu-comm/weblogs/manasataramgini/2009/06/2009-06-06_the-two-lakulin-s-arya-and-yavana.md

 taken up by ascetics with a vedic mantra which is cited in many texts including saMnyAsa upaniShad-s and also the dharma sUtra-s (e.g. NpU 169 or BauSu 2.17.32):
-sakhA mA gopAya | ojah sakhAyo.asiindrasya vajro.asi vArtragnaH sharma
+sakhA mA gopAya \| ojah sakhAyo.asiindrasya vajro.asi vArtragnaH sharma
-me bhava yatpApaM tannivAraye ||
+me bhavayatpApaM tannivAraye \|\|
 Now it should be noted the daNDa taken by the ascetic is explicitly identified as the vajra of indra.
 Interesting, the Greek cognate uagros is used for the club of Herakles.
 Thus, even in this case it is not